CLASSEVE

 Release

-Lven started as a simple question: why does voice input require so many steps?
+Lven started as a question about friction: why does voice input require so many steps?
 Open an app, record, wait, copy, switch windows, paste.
-That is six steps for something that should be one.
+Six steps for something that should be one.

 The answer is a floating bubble.
 It sits on your screen, appears when you are in a text field, and disappears when you are not.
 Tap it, speak, and the text lands at your cursor.
 No clipboard, no paste, no app switching.